Kandru/cs2-quake-sounds/README.md

 ### sounds

 List of all sounds.
-The Key is either the amount of kills or a special key:
+The Key is either the amount of kills, a weapon name or one of the following special keys:

 - firstblood
 - headshot
 - knifekill
 - selfkill
 - teamkill
+- round_start
+- round_freeze_end

 All weapons can make a sound on kill, e.g. HE-Grenade (weapon_hegrenade).
 Just use *weapon_<name>* as a key.